Was it the humming of the midges or the singing of my mind

 One exhibit says, “It may take years for a tree to grow to its full capacity, but only minutes to cut it down”.
 Food for thought, that.
 The archaeologist too would be delighted with the kind of treasures that lie almost casually scattered around and about.
 Be it cave paintings or cave temples, or several-storied cavelike palaces, or ornately carved temples on the tops of mountains, there’s something for everyone.
 We must admit though that the heat and the crowds sapped our enthusiasm.
 We climbed only the Pandava caves, viewed the mountain-top temple built over a sheer gorge with awe through a telescope, and avoided the rest.
 There was one cave, which was a narrow crack in the wall where you could only go in single file.
 It has an exhaust fan to ventilate it but it had alarming looking dust covered “sadhus” sitting with tridents outside and far too many people crushed in single file for us to dare to venture in.

 The moon rising over the almost Martian landscape was even more spectacular than the sunset.
-The beauty was enhanced by the fact that the day trippers were all gone and the brooding rocks were left once more in peace to reflect on their past.
+The beauty was enhanced by the fact that the day trippers to Panchmarhi were all gone and the brooding rocks were left once more in peace to reflect on their past.

 Panchmarhi is full of waterfalls and lakes.
 The view from the highest pinnacle at Sunset Point, is unforgettable.
 The mountains eroded with time, wind and water are chiselled into sculptured shapes.
 We watched the sunset.
 It could have been noisier considering the sheer crowds.
 What we did mind was the thoughtless litter chucked all about, though there was a place to throw rubbish.
 We were in Panchmarhi during Hanuman Jayanti, which was full moon.
 The moon rising over the almost Martian landscape was even more spectacular than the sunset.
 The beauty was enhanced by the fact that the day trippers were all gone and the brooding rocks were left once more in peace to reflect on their past.
 Here you could imagine a dinosaur grazing while a pterodactyl soared overhead.

-We did not manage to go to too many waterfalls as we were short of time, so we stuck to Bee Falls which was close to where we were staying.
+We did not manage to go to too many waterfalls at Panchmarhi as we were short of time, so we stuck to Bee Falls which was close to where we were staying.
 It was not a long walk, The jeep took us to the edge of the forest, and we walked steadily down the dusty track armed only with water and a little food to eat at the falls.
 Unfortunately our younger daughter, tired and cranky with the heat, could not do the entire walk down so I suspect we missed the full grandeur of the falls themselves, but perhaps that was compensated by the peace of sitting by a rock pool watching your kids paddle, and making quiet discoveries which would stick in the memory forever.
 I never knew that dragonflies were ever made midnight blue, and that lizards, though excellent camouflage artists, could grow fronds on their faces that looked for all the world like ashy grey remains of the silver fern growing on the hillsides.

 The next day we had to make our way back to another dimension, so we soaked the morning in the verandah of the private bungalow we were at, watching the pitta (could it be?- I like to think so) twitter among the branches, listening to the murmur of drying leaves, the music box whistle of the white-cheeked Bulbul, the deep call of the crow pheasant, the monotous roll of a barbet, the suspicious chuck of what I took to be Junglee murghi, and the incessant whizzing of the cicadas.
 The Touch-Me-Not opened and closed with the passing of every insect and little dried leaves and bougainvillea came alive and played catch me if you can in little eddies around our legs.